RN Jobs: Everything You Need to Know

 It is projected that there will be 194,500 openings for registered nurses each year for the next decade; currently, there are more than 3 million RNs in the workforce.
 Openings are caused by nurses retiring and those leaving the workforce due to burnout and stress caused by the COVID-19 pandemic.
 Too many nurses are retiring, and not enough new nurses can be sufficiently trained in time to replace them.

 This tool will allow you to easily search and compare the average salaries of nurses for many cities and locations across the U.S. You can search by city and state.
 Salary data is provided through the BLS.

 Select Career Type

 Why Are More Nurses Needed?

-According to the American Association of Colleges of Nursing (AACN), colleges and universities are having a hard time expanding their current nursing education programs; more than 80,000 qualified applicants are denied admissions each year due to not enough space.
+According to the American Association of Colleges of Nursing (AACN), colleges and universities are having a hard time expanding their current nursing education programs; more than 80,000 qualified applicants are denied admission each year due to not having enough space.
 Shortages of nursing teaching staff and clinical preceptors contribute to the problem.
 The organization is working with government entities to collaboratively develop legislation and strategies to resolve the shortage while recognizing it will take time.